 La Jolla Country Day School (LJCDS) started with humble beginnings, founded in a one-room cottage in La Jolla with four students and three faculty members in 1926.
-Today, the school has grown to a student body of nearly 1,150 on a 24-acre campus.
+Today, the school has grown to a student body of more than 1,100 on a 24-acre campus.

 The Balmer School, as LJCDS was once known, was founded in the idyllic village of La Jolla overlooking the Pacific Ocean, by Louise Balmer, a widowed schoolteacher from Illinois.

 Balmer, an alumna of Bryn Mawr College, was an expert on the Winnetka Plan, a learning model that advocated for innovative pedagogies in the classroom, expanding education to include creative activities and an emphasis on the socioemotional development of each child.
 Balmer modeled her school after the progressive ideals of this system, and LJCDS remains true to these principles to this day, valuing and celebrating students for their unique character traits and assets.

 The early years were full of growth and abundance.
 To sustain the rising enrollment numbers, the school relocated several times to various cottages throughout the village.

 In 1942, the Balmer School moved to 780 Prospect Street, better known as Wisteria Cottage for the branches planted by Virginia Scripps, the sister of American journalist and philanthropist Ellen Browning Scripps.
 The cottage, which had been redesigned by famed architect Irving Gill, was owned by school parents and relatives of Scripps, Ellen and Roger Revelle, who went on to become prominent members of the San Diego community.
 The Revelles rented out the property to Mrs. Balmer to hold classes.
 This became the first instance of parent-driven philanthropy, an initiative the school would continue to celebrate throughout its history.